 Our French cheese tasting sessions gives you the opportunity to discover a whole world of authenticity and flavours.

-Know for his food and wine awards, excellent quality and regional expertise join one of the top Cheese and wine pairing specialist in Paris at his restaurant, as he guides you though the maze of French Cheeses and beverage which come from the same region. will guide you through the regions of France and pair each cheese with a typical wines, beer, and juices from the same region as the cheese.
+Know for his food and wine awards, excellent quality and regional expertise join one of the top cheese and wine pairing specialist in Paris at his restaurant, as he guides you though the maze of French Cheeses.
+6 cheese from 3 families of cheese will be tasting and paired with 3 wines

 Join us for an introduction in French wine and cheese in a cozy Latin Quarter wine bar.
 Your English speaking Sommelier will guide you through four wines, as well as their regions such as Burgundy, the Loire Valley, Bordeaux and the Cote du Rhone while explaining the different families of cheeses.